vupham0402/My_Portfolio/social_media/README.md

 # Social Media Module For Drupal Website

 ## What user do:
-    - User can add/edit/delete the link for the social media they want
+    - Users can add/edit/delete the link for the social media they want

 ## What module do:
     - Create the list of social media icons based on the user's request and show it on drupal website